SeA-xiAoD/Learning_OpenCV3_Homework/ch6/README.md

 # 6_4
 [Code](./6_4)
-This is a complicate mission, so I'll skip it and complete later.
+This is a painter mission which I finished by pixel based on MFC in my Computer Graphic Course.
+So I'll skip it.
 #

 # 6_5